Swansea Business School: History

 Swansea Business School achieved an "Excellent" grading for the quality of its teaching from the Higher Education Funding Council (Wales) and has a long and successful tradition of providing business education.
-In 2019, Swansea Business School started to offer online MBA courses for students in partnership with Ducere.

 The School also teaches select business courses in the Trinity Saint David's Carmarthen campus.

 Programmes

 Undergraduate

 Swansea Business School offers a range of first degrees (BA) including single honours programmes covering the main business and management disciplines, and a choice of joint honours programmes.
 It also offers a qualifying law degree (LLB) and business foundation degree programmes.
 A distinctive feature of their first degrees is the business placement year which gives students valuable workplace experience.